 You can build up an image editor all using Python!
 The GUI for this can be made using Tkinter which is a Python GUI package.
 All the operations such as edit, crop, colour change, background blur, image merging, rotating, resizing, or dragging can be customized using Numpy and OpenCV.
 This project can take much time to create functions for all the required operations, but it will give you a good knowledge of image processing.

+In this article, we have covered 8 image processing project ideas.
 These projects are not the end of your exploration.
 There are numerous applications of Image processing in every industry.
 The medical industry uses it for early cancer, malaria, and other diseases detection.
 This field requires a thorough understanding of matrix algebra, transformations, and various types of mathematical distributions.

 I hope you will learn a lot while working on these python projects.
 If you are curious about learning data science to be in the front of fast-paced technological advancements, check out upGrad & IIIT-B’s PG Diploma in Data Science and upskill yourself for the future.